authenticsebastian/git-cheatsheet/git-cheatsheet.md

 But only if commit hasn’t been pushed to repo.
 Otherwise it might cause problems.

+## Resetting branch

+When stuff is committed but not pushed.

+`git reset --hard origin/master`

 ## Credentials

 * To remember credentials by deamon: